Advertisement

 The UK remains a key market, with offices in seven cities: Birmingham, Edinburgh, Leeds, Liverpool, London, Manchester and Sheffield.

 Still, despite its historic ties to the UK, DLA Piper is difficult to categorise - it’s not really British anymore.
-Operating as a Swiss Verein (same brand globally but no pooling of revenue or profits), the firm maintains two financially independent partnerships: DLA Piper International and DLA Piper US.
+Until 2026, the firm operated as a Swiss Verein (same brand globally but no pooling of revenue or profits), maintaining two financially independent partnerships: DLA Piper International and DLA Piper US.
+The two entities now sit below a global holding company and share a unified profit pool.

 Neither distinctly UK nor fully US in identity, DLA Piper is probably best described as ‘Anglo-American’ or ‘Transatlantic’.
 Whatever you call it, the model is most definitely working.